 It’s exciting to be in the outdoors, and everyone should consider going at their own pace.
 If you have very little hiking experience, you don’t want to start out with a 40-mile, hardcore backpacking trip.
 Hikes such as Angel’s Landing or Observation Point do have steep drop-offs so it may be best to avoid these if you’re new to hiking.

 Utah has a wide variety of hikes available so there’s always something for everyone!
 The park’s visitor centre is an ideal place for this conversation, skilled staff will be able to provide advice on trail conditions, skills needed, and offer alternative trail options.
+If you're looking for some inspiration, have a look at our 'Best day hikes in Utah' blog.

-With us, you would have a local guide or two they’ll be monitoring the weather, the group’s wellbeing and all food and shelter requirements, so really all you need to do is put one foot in front of the other and take in the views and cultural experience!
+On our Utah hiking adventures, you would have a local guide or two they’ll be monitoring the weather, the group’s wellbeing and all food and shelter requirements, so really all you need to do is put one foot in front of the other and take in the views and cultural experience!

 Equipment you may need